 30 September 2018 (2 pm to 4.30 pm)

-This fine independent museum occupies part of a former early 19th century woollen mill and has permanent displays about the history of Dollar and its environs, including Granny’s Kitchen, Castle Campbell, Dollar Academy and the Devon Valley Railway.
+This fine independent, community-run museum occupies part of a former early 19th century woollen mill and has permanent displays about the history of Dollar and its environs, including Granny’s Kitchen, Castle Campbell, Dollar Academy and the Devon Valley Railway.
 On the first floor is a reading and research room.
-Dollar Museum has a temporary exhibition programme and the new exhibition for 2017 is as follows:

 Building Date: Mid-19th century